googlearchive/android-audio-high-performance/aaudio/README.md

 1. hello-aaudio sample: creates an output stream
 1. echo sample: creates output and input streams, then play via loopback

+AAudio is in its early stage of development, this [android-ndk thread](https://groups.google.com/forum/#!topic/android-ndk/Ox7L8V5ZF5s) addresses some of the possible questions surrounding the new API.

 Pre-requisites
 -----------
 * Android Device with recording capability, running Android API 25( Android O )